burglabs/knowledge-xlab/ML x Video.md

 ## Latent Space Walks

 The [[latent space]] is a high dimensional mathematical space of possible representations (depending on your training data) that can be navigated.
-By walking the latent space we can create animations of organic change.
+By walking the latent space we are "interpolating" between the points in the latent space and thus create animations of organic change.

 <iframe src="https://player.vimeo.com/video/520039359?h=06911ac0de" width="640" height="480" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>
 <p><a href="https://vimeo.com/520039359">Latent Riot Space Walk</a> from <a href="https://vimeo.com/movingtargetcollective">Moving Target Collective</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 ## Help with editing (and even storytelling?)

-ML can also be used to assist you in the editing process by analysing your footage according to specific parameters (objects in the shot, angle, lightning, scenery, etc.)
+ML can also be used to assist you in the editing process by analysing your footage with image recognition and other [[computer vision]] techniques.
+You can analyze, organize and filter your footage by the objects in the shot, angle, lightning, scenery, etc.

 ### Kaspar.ai

 https://www.kasparai.com/

-Here's an interview with the makers of Kaspar.ai:
-...

 ## More inspiration